The Skalli and Uppgönguhryggur Hike – Iceland

 Uppgönguhryggur

 But let’s get back to the trail.
-Initially, the trail follows the Jokulgilskvisl river upstream and slowly starts to gain elevation from there.
+Initially, the trail follows the Jokulgilskvisl River upstream and slowly starts to gain elevation from there.
 You’ll first approach Skalli, the mountain on your right.
-You can’t miss it because Skalli is the highest mountain in the surrounding.
+You can’t miss it because Skalli is the highest mountain in the surroundings.

 Skalli